ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 As described in [Chapter 3](3_module_versions.md), an e3 module wrapper links to a specific commit in a source repository.
-This allows us to build, for example, *StreamDevice* 2.8.18 at one point, and to later build 2.8.20 by simply changing a few lines in the configuration files.
+This allows us to build, for example, *StreamDevice* 2.8.22 at one point, and to later build a newer version by simply changing a few lines in the configuration files.

 ## Directory anatomy